 Jewelry design allows you to make original, one-of-a-kind pieces that reflect your personal style.
 But what happens when others see your designs and want their own?
 Come to think of it, why not turn your jewelry-making hobby into a little extra money by selling your creations?
 While craft fairs and markets are a great place to sell jewelry in person, the internet lets you reach more potential customers and widen your reach.
-And now, thanks to two big social media sites, your jewelry business can really take off!
+And now, thanks to two big social media sites, your jewelry business has more potential to take off!

 Pinterest works great for those looking to start their own jewelry design business too.
 Because Pinterest is visually driven, it's a great place to post clear photos of your latest creations.
 Also, because every photo can link to a webpage, you can have the picture act as a gateway to where customers can buy the very same product pictured.
 You can also use Pinterest to boost your brand recognition, gain followers and attract interest in what you'll do next.

-The other hot new site where your jewelry business can thrive is Etsy.
+The other hot new site where your jewelry business has the potential to thrive is Etsy.
 Etsy works as an online marketplace where creative minds like yours put their latest creations up on the web.
 Self-described as "a vibrant community of 30 million buyers and creative businesses," the site charges just 20 cents to put an item up for sale.

 People who are looking for products, like yours, can simply view your pieces and buy whatever it is you've created.
 You can also have conversations through the site with your customers to better create customized jewelry they'll cherish forever.

 So what are you waiting for?
-Turn your passion into your paycheck today by combining your smarts and the power of the Internet.
 Taking jewelry design courses is just the first step to creating a better future for yourself.